Arduino-IRremote/Arduino-IRremote/README.md

 You **just have to modify the comments** of the current and desired timer line.
 But be aware that the new timer in turn might be incompatible with other libraries or commands.<br/>
 The modification must be renewed for each new IRremote library version, or you use an IDE like [Sloeber](https://github.com/Arduino-IRremote/Arduino-IRremote#modifying-compile-options-with-sloeber-ide).<br/>
-For other platforms you must modify the approriate section guarded by e.g. `#elif defined(ESP32)`.
+For other platforms you must modify the appropriate section guarded by e.g. `#elif defined(ESP32)`.

 Another approach can be to share the timer **sequentially** if their functionality is used only for a short period of time like for the **Arduino tone() command**.
 An example can be seen [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/21b5747a58e9d47c9e3f1beb056d58c875a92b47/examples/ReceiveDemo/ReceiveDemo.ino#L159-L169), where the timer settings for IR receive are restored after the tone has stopped.